paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ## Purchase

-Assembled versions of zzh will be available on the [Electrolama Tindie Store](https://www.tindie.com/stores/electrolama/) very soon.
+Assembled versions of zzh are available on the [Electrolama Tindie Store](https://www.tindie.com/stores/electrolama/).
 Orders ship from London, UK.

 Each zzh order contains a fully assembled and tested PCBA along with a plastic enclosure and a small antenna: